The Combatribes

 is a 1990 beat 'em-up game released for the arcades by Technos Japan Corp (the developers of Renegade and Double Dragon).
-A home version for the Super Nintendo Entertainment System was also released in 1992.
+A home version of the Super Nintendo Entertainment System was also released in 1992.
 The game centers on three vigilantes (identified as cyborgs in the SNES port) who must fight against numerous street gangs in futuristic New York City.
 The SNES version was released for the Wii Virtual Console in North America on November 30, 2009.

 Arcade version

 The trio of heroes boast a variety of unique techniques in addition to the standard punch and kick combos such as stomping on an opponent, swinging them by their ankles, kicking them on the ground, slamming their faces into the pavement and even the ability to slam the heads of two opponents together.
 The player can also pick up certain large-sized objects (parked motorcycles, go-karts or pinball machines) and toss them over enemies.

 The game can be set up so that it can be played by up to two or three players simultaneously.
-In the two-player version of the game, the players are asked to select their characters at the character select screen, whereas the three-player version has each player already assigned with a corresponding character.
+In the two-player version of the game, the players are asked to select their characters at the character select screen, whereas the three-player version has each player already assigned a corresponding character.

-These three heroic strongmen that are playable are identified as the titular Combatribes, here are their profiles:
+These three heroic strongmen that are playable are identified as the titular Combatribes: